The Best & Worst Time To Travel To Bali

 Q) When should you not go to Bali?

-While Bali is a year-round destination, December is typically the worst month to visit.
+While Bali is a year-round destination, December is typically the worst time to visit Indonesia, including Bali.
 It’s the rainy season but is still crowded due to people visiting for the holiday season.

 Q) Is December a good time to visit Bali?